A Librarian Superhero Action Figure Inspired by Seattle Author Who Encourages Everyone to Read

 Online novelty retailer Archie McPhee has released a wonderful Librarian Action Figure, which portrays the bibliosoph as a superhero who promotes literacy as a super power.
-The action figure is the brainchild of the company’s Director of Awesome David Wahl who based the figure on “America’s Librarian” Nancy Pearl.
-Although the figure has a detachable cape, the reality is that a hero doesn’t have to wear a cape to be heroic.
+The company’s Director of Awesome, David Wahl explained that the figure was based on “America’s Librarian” Nancy Pearl.
+Although the figure has a detachable cape, the reality is that a hero doesn’t need to wear a cape to be heroic.

 Talk about underappreciated!
 In a world where information swirls around us like a tornado, librarians are there to keep it all organized for us and let us know about the best of it.
 The Librarian Action Figure is an homage to those warriors of the printed (and electronic) word.
 Based on Seattle librarian Nancy Pearl, this hard vinyl 3-3/4″ figure has a removable cape that symbolizes how much of a hero a librarian really is.
 It’s a bird, it’s a plane, it’s a librarian!